googlearchive/pedantic/README.md

 is too strict, it's okay to `print` in some code.

 `avoid_returning_null`
-will be obsoleted by NNBD.
+will be obsoleted by sound null safety.

 `avoid_returning_this`
 has occasional false positives, and adds little value as the cascade operator